singh-atul/CRM_Frontend_APP/README.md

 ## Features
 * User Handling
-  * Navgation bar to display the logo and Logout button
+  * SideNavigation bar to display the logo and Logout button
   * Logout Form to clear the local storage and redirect the user back to the login page
   * Fetch and display the list of all user
   * Filter the user based upon there name, status, type and id
   * Download the fetched user details inform of pdf or csv
   * Update the user detail by clicking on the specific user detail
   * Update of the user will happend using the modal
+  * Added Circular Progress bar to notify the count of tickets at each state